prazdevs/praz.me/content/digital-gardening.md

 > The World Wide Web ("WWW" or "The Web") is the part of the Internet that contains websites and webpages.

 That's the definition of the web according to [The Free Encyclopedia](https://simple.wikipedia.org/wiki/World_Wide_Web).
-Using Wikipedia as a reference here holds a special meaning: it is the website I remember the most when I think of what the web was back then.
+I'm using Wikipedia for a reason: it is the website I remember the most when I think of what the web was back then.
 But what do I really remember of "the old web"?

 ## The web of my childhood

 Static pages.
 Text.
 Hyperlinks.
 Low quality images...
-Somtimes they made sense, and sometimes it was an absolute mess of poor design and questionnable "user experience".
-And yet, it didn't matter.
+Somtimes they made sense, and sometimes it was an absolute mess.
+Poor design and questionnable "user experience", yet it didn't matter.

 I learnt how to make efficient inputs in search engines to be presented web pages with content I would be looking for.
 Followed by a game of jumping from page to page, clicking links and exploring content --- most of the time it was video game tips or cheat codes I was looking for.